loveorigami/yii2-shortcodes-pack/README.md

         'pluginsDir'=>[
             '@lo/plugins/core', // default dir with core plugins '@lo/shortcodes' // dir with shortcodes pack
-            '@common/plugins', // dir with our plugins
+            '@common/shortcodes', // dir with our plugins with shortcodes ]
-        ]
     ],
 ],